replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 ## Limitation

 For Helm charts deployed with version `kots.io/v1beta2` of the KOTS HelmChart custom resource, editing the downstream Kustomization files to make changes to the application before deploying is not supported.
-This is because KOTS does not use Kustomize when installing Helm charts with the HelmChart custom resource `kots.io/v1beta2`.
-For more information, see [About Distributing Helm Charts with KOTS](/vendor/helm-native-about)
+This is because KOTS does not use Kustomize when installing Helm charts with the `kots.io/v1beta2` HelmChart custom resource.
+For more information, see [About Distributing Helm Charts with KOTS](/vendor/helm-native-about).

 ## About the Directory Structure